fxnlabs/function-public-docs/protocol/using-function/staking-workflows.md

 ### **Gateway Staking Workflows**

-Currently Third Party Gateways are not enabled yet.
+Currently Third Party Gateways are not currently enabled.

 <!--
 #### **1. Registering & Staking a Gateway**